 Lawmakers approve plan to protect monarch butterfly habitats

-SPRINGFIELD, Ill.
-(AP) _ Illinois lawmakers have approved a plan proponents say will help protect the habitat of monarch butterflies.
+SPRINGFIELD, Ill. – Illinois lawmakers have approved a plan proponents say will help protect the habitat of monarch butterflies.

 The proposal would prohibit counties and towns from classifying milkweed as noxious or exotic weed.
 Milkweed is a primary food source for monarch larvae.